 The doctor will perform a physical exam.
 The person's nervous system will be checked.
 There may be changes in the person's pupil size, thinking ability, coordination, and reflexes.

-In a small group of patients, symptoms of the concussion do not go away.
-The risk of long-term changes in the brain is high if the person has more than one brain injury
+In a small number of people, symptoms of the concussion do not go away.
+The risk of these long-term changes in the brain is higher after more than one concussion.

 When to Contact a Medical Professional

 Call the health care provider if:

 Call the doctor right away if the following symptoms occur: